sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

 ![SearchUI](../img/webui1.png)

 2. Search for Permission request type is the default choice
-3. “Search for Permission”: This is where you would type in information regarding your request:
+3. “Search Permission”: This is where you would type in information regarding your request:
    1. You can type in a project name to see what Roles you can request
    2. You can type in a particular Role to see which resources you can request it on
    3. You can also combine and type in Role and Project together to narrow down your search.